camilleg/simplicial-interpolation/README.md

 This was first published in 2002 at http://zx81.isl.uiuc.edu/interpolation/, and revised slightly in 2009.

-Copyright 2018 Camille Goudeseune, except for included code from Ken Clarkson's [hull.shar](http://netlib.sandia.gov/voronoi/), which is copyright 1995 AT+T.
+Copyright 2018 Camille Goudeseune, except for included code from Ken Clarkson's [hull.shar](http://netlib.sandia.gov/voronoi/), which is copyright 1995 AT&T.